mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ---

 ##### Mean Vector
-To retrieve the vector ``\mathbf z``, containing the means of Gaussian distributions for each measurement, users can utilize:
+To retrieve the vector ``\mathbf z``, containing the means of Gaussian distributions for each measurement, use:
 ```@repl PMUSETutorial
 𝐳 = analysis.method.mean
 ```